Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Performance Evaluation

-Comparing the complexity of MPA-MVP=OFF versus ON, it is visible that the introduction of MPA-MVP only adds little to the complexity of both encoder and decoder.
+However, with a median 25-fold complexity of MPA with MPA-MVP=OFF and 28-fold complexity of MPA with MPA-MVP=ON with respect to VTM-14.2, there is a significant increase in encoder complexity visible in Fig.~\ref{fig:complexity:encoder}.
+Other motion models mostly lie in the range from 5-fold to 10-fold complexity, where GED has outliers going up to almost 25-fold complexity and TAN+ROT has a roughly 17-fold complexity as both motion model configurations need to be checked.
+The increased encoder complexity for MPA with respect to other motion models is explicable by the motion estimation procedure needing to be performed three times for each of the available motion planes.
+Comparing the complexity of MPA-MVP=OFF versus ON, it is visible that the introduction of MPA-MVP only adds little to the complexity of the encoder.
 While the actual calculations required for MPA-MVP are negligible, MPA-MVP leads to more meaningful initializations of the motion vectors in the different motion models.
-This leads to motion estimation with greedy search strategies like the so-called test zone search implemented in VTM running for more iterations until it stops, explaining the encoder-side increase in complexity.
-The decoder-side increase in complexity can be explained with the help of Table~\ref{table:utilization-table}, where an increased utilization of MPA also leads to a higher decoding complexity.
+This leads to motion estimation with greedy search strategies like the so-called test zone search implemented in VTM-14.2 running for more iterations until it stops, explaining the slight increase in complexity.